BJP's best yet to come; very few parallels in Indian politics to party's growth in Bengal: Nadda | Politics

 The resolution condemned the opposition's ''opportunistic'' politics and its attempts to create fear during the pandemic.

-The BJP's national executive meeting, which should be normally held once in three months according to the party's constitution, is being held for the first time since the outbreak of the COVID-19 pandemic last year.
+BJP's Punjab unit head also gave a presentation on upcoming assembly elections and said that the party will contest all 117 assembly seats.

+This was the BJP's first national executive meeting after the outbreak of the pandemic and held in hybrid mode.

-The party's national office-bearers, its national executive members from the national capital, and Union ministers will be physically present in the meeting, while the chief ministers of states where the party is in power and national executive members from these states will virtually attend the meeting.
+The party's national office-bearers, its national executive members from the national capital and Union ministers were physically present in the meeting, while the chief ministers of states where the party is in power and national executive members virtually attended the meeting.

-At the NDMC Convention Centre, the meeting venue, musicians from across the country played traditional instruments to greet those attending the meet.
-Prime Minister Modi while entering the venue met women, who in their traditional Chath attire and singing songs praising the Sun god, performed puja and rituals.
+Prime Minister Modi while entering the venue met women who were in their traditional Chhath attire singing songs praising the Sun god.

-Chath will be performed in many parts of the country, especially in eastern parts of poll-bound Uttar Pradesh, Bihar and Jharkhand on November 10.
+Chhath is an important festival of people belonging to eastern parts of Uttar Pradesh, Bihar and Jharkhand and will be celebrated this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)